 Seeing the Sword

-Mr. Armstrong saw prophecies about the sword and the direction world events were moving.
+Mr. Armstrong understood prophecies about the sword and saw the direction world events were moving.
 But did he actually see the sword coming?
 The answer is no; only we can fully see that happening today.

 “Then whosoever heareth the sound of the trumpet, and taketh not warning; if the sword come, and take him away, his blood shall be upon his own head.
 He heard the sound of the trumpet, and took not warning; his blood shall be upon him.
 But he that taketh warning shall deliver his soul.
 But if the watchman see the sword come, and blow not the trumpet, and the people be not warned; if the sword come, and take any person from among them, he is taken away in his iniquity; but his blood will I require at the watchman’s hand” (Ezekiel 33:4-6).
 Mr. Armstrong thought the end of Israel would occur in his lifetime.
 He was exactly right about the prophecies, but his timing was off a few years.
 God did not reveal to him many of the specifics of Ezekiel’s book.
 For example, Mr. Armstrong didn’t understand about the Laodicean Church era in these prophecies.
 Most of that truth was to be revealed after his death.